palisades-lakes/multimethod-experiments/docs/benchmarks.md

 method caching strategies
 with differing probabilities of cache hit/miss.

+Each operand array is generated with a `dataset-generator` and an `element-generator`.
+The `element-generator` creates individual operand values, either pseudo-randomly or deterministically, producing varying patterns of repeated methods.
+The `dataset-generator` permits holding the individual operand in varying containers, eg, arrays with different element types, lists, etc.

-The basic benchmark actually runs on `nthreads` pairs of arrays, concurrently in `nthreads` threads, because it's not realistic to assume a multimethod will be called in a single thread, and
+The benchmarks are actually run on `nthreads` sets of arrays, concurrently in `nthreads` threads, because it's not realistic to assume a multimethod will be called in a single thread, and